MDeLuise/tracky/README.md

 ## Why?
 Tracky is a track application that helps you keep track of different values over time.

-I've always loves to keep track of different things: weight, car mileage, GPL prices, etc.
+I've always loves to keep track of different things: weight, bills, car mileage, GPL prices, etc.
 So I ended up creating multiple excel files almost identical each other.

 Tracky takes care of this problem providing a system used to track the values and visualize them in a simple graph.
 It also provides a Graphical User Interface and the REST API, so the values can be updated from everywhere.